cisco-open/fsoc/README.md

 *MELT: Metrics, Events, Logs and Traces

-The FSO control tool, `fsoc`, provides a command line interface to help developers manage their solutions lifecycle and interact with the core services and solutions currently available in the platform.
+The FSO control tool, `fsoc`, provides a command line interface to help developers manage their solutions lifecycle and interact with the core services and solutions in the FSO platform.

 ## Documentation

-The `fsoc` documentation is going to be published in Cisco's [DevNet](https://developer.cisco.com/docs/fso/).
-This link may not work until the first document publication is available.
-Until then, the `fsoc help` command is a good starting point.
+The `fsoc` [user documentation](https://developer.cisco.com/docs/fso/#!developer-tools/platform-cli) is published in Cisco's DevNet as part of the [FSO Platform Documentation](https://developer.cisco.com/docs/fso/).

+As `fsoc` is still evolving quickly, the DevNet documentation may sometimes not include information about the latest released version of `fsoc`.
+The `fsoc help` command is always the best way to get the correct help for the version of fsoc you have.
 Most commands provide sample command lines you can try.

 You can also run `fsoc gendocs` to generate a command reference.
 It provides the same information as `fsoc help` but in static Markdown pages.

-## TL;DR Build
+## Build `fsoc` from source code

 To build `fsoc` locally, after cloning this repository:

 * Run `go build`
 * Use the binary saved in the same directory, e.g., `./fsoc help`

-For more information on setting up the development environment and building fsoc, please see [CONTRIBUTING](CONTRIBUTING.md).
+For more information on setting up the development environment and building `fsoc`, please see [CONTRIBUTING](CONTRIBUTING.md).

 ## Install using Homebrew